 - Operating system of the device – iOS, Android, Windows, etc.

-This data is invaluable as it gives you insights on:
+This data is valuable as it gives you insights on:

 - Conversion rate of your advertisement/campaign